yellow fiat panda

 Do I need residency to buy a car in Italy?

 When contemplating a sojourn in Italy, the allure of traversing the Salento countryside at your own pace is undeniable.
 Or perhaps it’s a more practical matter of daycare dropoffs and IKEA runs.
 Regardless, the prospect of owning a car raises a crucial question: Do you need residency to purchase a car in Italy?
+Did you know there might be horse power limits for expats?
 Let’s untangle the web of Italian car ownership requirements.

 Yes, if you want to keep it for longer than a year